Azure/azure-storage-fuse/README.md

 ##  NOTICE
 - Due to known data consistency issues when using Blobfuse2 in `block-cache` mode,  it is strongly recommended that all Blobfuse2 installations be upgraded to version 2.3.2.
 For more information, see [this](https://github.com/Azure/azure-storage-fuse/wiki/Blobfuse2-Known-issues).
-- As of version 2.3.0, blobfuse has updated its authentication methods.
-For Managed Identity, Object-ID based OAuth is solely accessible via CLI-based login, requiring Azure CLI on the system.
-For a dependency-free option, users may utilize Application/Client-ID or Resource ID based authentication.
+- Login via Managed Identify is supported with Object-ID for all versions of Blobfuse except 2.3.0 and 2.3.2.To use Object-ID for these two versions, use Azure CLI or utilize Application/Client-ID or Resource ID based authentication.
-- `streaming` mode is deprecated.
-Blobfuse2 will implicitly convert your streaming config to block-cache.
+- `streaming` mode is being deprecated.
+This is the older option and is replaced by streaming with `block-cache` mode which is the more performant streaming option.

 ## Limitations in Block Cache
 - Concurrent write operations on the same file using multiple handles is not checked for data consistency and may lead to incorrect data being written.